 This review features the new Tanchjim Ola which is an entry-level single DMT4 architecture dynamic driver in-ear monitor.
 It is priced at $39.99.

-Disclaimer: The Tanchjim Ola was sent to us as a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank Shenzhen Audio & Tanchjim for this opportunity.

 To learn more about Tanchjim products featured on Headfonics you can click here.